janeon/automatedLabHelper/README.md

 ### more stuff from earlier versions of the readme:

 ### TODO:
+- Run our program on example files from 150 to determine utility of each error based on frequency of occurence in past student code
 - Find sites that targets/is often visited or popular among beginning Python coders and scrape from each for example code or demos / articles / documentation.

 ### DONE: